IDRC has moved to St Pauls EC4M 7BQ

 Hickman says as well as for hearings and events, he envisages the premises being used as occasional working space by arbitrators and mediators who may not have offices or chambers in London.

-The LCIA’s director general Jacomijn van Haersolte-van Hof is equally excited about the new building and hopeful the terms of the lease will soon be agreed.
+The LCIA’s director general Jacomijn van Haersolte-van Hof is equally excited about the new building.

-Van Haersolte-van Hof adds that the LCIA’s offices there will be of a similar size to their current ones in Fleet Street, with plenty of room per person.
+Van Haersolte-van Hof adds that the LCIA’s offices there are a similar size to their previous ones in Fleet Street, with plenty of room per person.